johann8/bacularis-alpine/docs/add_new_autochanger.md

 <h2 align="center">Bacula - Add new autochanger for Archive Storage</h2>

 ## Add new autochanger
-- An new autochanger will be set up for `bacula` archive backup.
+- A new autochanger will be set up for `bacula` archive backup.
 A template has been prepared for this.
 Two variables must be adjusted: `AUTOCHANGER_NAME` and `MEDIA_TYPE`.
 Then execute the following commands:

 ```bash
 cd /opt/bacularis && dcexec bacularis bash